 Day 3: Lake Lure Tours and Bald Mountain Golf

 Spend the morning enjoying the charm of the 1927 Lake Lure Inn & Spa.
 Admire the antiques and artwork of the historic inn, stroll the property and lakeside, or treat yourself to a massage or facial in the Irongate Spa.
 Wander over to the marina and book a guided Dirty Dancing tour with Lake Lure Tours, and board a 28-foot open-air pontoon boat for an hour-long narrated tour of the lake.
 Sail past the stairs where Baby carried the watermelon up to the staff cabins and where she practiced her dance moves coming down.
 See the area of the original camp that served as the staff housing and banquet room in Firefly Cove at Lake Lure.
 Learn about the history of the area, along with the natural and cultural background of Hickory Nut Gorge.

-Come afternoon, take the longer but more scenic route along the lake to Bald Mountain Golf Course, an 18-hole course at Rumbling Bald Resort at the top of Lake Lure.
+Come afternoon, take the longer but more scenic route along the lake to Bald Mountain Golf Course, an 18-hole course at Rumbling Bald on Lake Lure.
 Designed by W.B.
 Lewis in 1968, the course was featured prominently when Baby interrupted her parents while they were practicing their swings to ask her father for money.
 The film was shot on the 16th hole, but it was made to look like a practice green.
 If you’re around on a Sunday afternoon, see if the “Nine & Dine” special is running, where you can golf 9 holes at either Apple Valley or Bald Mountain, plus eat at Legends on the Lake at Rumbling Bald, for just $39 per person.

 Bonus Day: Dirty Dancing Festival